 - Once the program has ended the apparatus automatically turns off, and you can remove the probe.

-You may not use the pelvic floor trainer if you are pregnant, use a pacemaker, up to 12 weeks after an operation or been diagnosed with uterus cancer.
+You may not use the pelvic floor trainer if you are pregnant or epileptic, use a pacemaker, up to 12 weeks post an operation or been diagnosed with uterine cancer.

 The user guide is only available in Danish, but the video guides on the product page are in English.